isaacizey/xero-node-sample-app/README.md

-# Xero Node - Sample Application
+# Xero Node - Sample Application (deprecation)

-This code base is for xero-node v3.x which is for OAuth 1.0a.
+This code base is deprecated as it uses xero-node v3.x which is for OAuth 1.0a.

 Please see the [OAuth 2.0 kitchen sync app](https://github.com/XeroAPI/xero-node-oauth2-app) for use with xero-node 4.x